bankawat1/My-Hands-On/README.md

-# Times-series using a Simple Neural Network
+# Times-series prediction on Bike-Sharing data - using MLP
 #### The purpose of this project is train an MLP that learns pattern using the features like temperature, humidity etc.

 ## Train-Validation curve